ddd-crew/como-prep-canvas/README.md

 4. **10:45 – 12:00** Identifying bottlenecks & potential improvements
 5. **12:00 – 12:30** Discussion of next steps and wrap-up

----

-### 3.6 Code of Conduct

-- **What to include:**

-  - A set of ground rules that ensure respectful and productive collaboration.

-- **Why it matters:**
-  Reinforces a positive workshop environment and sets behavioral expectations.

-**Example:**

-- Everyone’s input is valid—no idea is dismissed prematurely.
-- One person talks at a time—no side conversations.
-- Maintain confidentiality when asked.
-- Address issues, not personalities.

----

-## 4\.
-Pink Panels (Private)

-These panels are meant for the facilitator’s eyes and their close collaborators.
-They contain more sensitive or strategic considerations that need to be managed discreetly.
-You can use your consideration from the pink side to gather more information for the green side and vice versa.

-### 4.1 Participants with Questions
+### 4.4 Participants

-- **What to include:**
+**What to include:**
 - Participants with knowledge gaps seeking for answers.
+- Participants having deep knowledge or specialized expertise.
+- Pinpoint who can clarify certain domain aspects if questions arise.

 - **Why it matters:**
   Helps facilitators plan how to clarify concepts and provide background during the workshop.
 If you only have people with answers, you don't have anyone to ask them and you as facilitator might be the only one asking questions which can be quite a bottleneck.
 Sometimes the people with the answers are the same as the ones with the questions (curious for the other departments) but this is not always the case to better be prepared.
+Allows the facilitator to strategically engage the right people at the right time.
+If you don't include people with answers you end up with only assumptions.

 **Example:**

 - Jessica (New Warehouse Manager) might need basic Domain Storytelling guidance.
 - Dan (IT Project Lead) may ask about integration with legacy systems.
 - Dev Team wanting to know more about the business side.

----

-### 4.2 Participants with Answers

-- **What to include:**

-  - Participants having deep knowledge or specialized expertise.
-  - Pinpoint who can clarify certain domain aspects if questions arise.

-- **Why it matters:**
-  Allows the facilitator to strategically engage the right people at the right time.
-If you don't include people with answers you end up with only assumptions.

-**Example:**

 - Mario (Shipping Specialist) knows exact shipping procedures.
 - Rhea (Business Analyst) is aware of existing metrics and performance data.
 - Financial department working with the legacy software on a day to day basis.

+### 4.5 Collaborative Modelling Methods
+Which collaborative modelling methods are you using?
+How do they impact the agenda and room setup?
+Are there any resources you might want to share in advance? ...

+**Why it matters:**
+  [tbd]

+**Example:**
+- ...

+### 4.6 Room Setup / Tools Needed
+What do you need?
+Who will provide what?
+When can you prep the room? ...

+**Why it matters:**
+  [tbd]

+**Example:**
+- ...

+## 5\.
+Personal Preparation - People [WIP]

-### 4.3 Individual goals, benefits and motivation, (Potential) fears and shadows & (Potential) Hidden Agendas / Politics
+### 5.3 Individual goals, benefits and motivation, (Potential) fears, hidden agendas & politics

-- **What to include:**
+**What to include:**
 - Any potential personal or departmental interests that could shape the workshop’s discussions.
 - Known conflicts between individuals or teams.
 - Known or assumed fears of individuals and/or whole teams.
 - Known or potential team/power dynamics or implicit rules.

-- **Why it matters:**
+**Why it matters:**
   Being aware of hidden motivations can help you design facilitation techniques that keep the workshop constructive.
 It also helps you in finding a suitable goal everyone agrees on (win-win situation) and to better navigate group dynamics by understanding their reasoning.

 **Example:**